a11ywatch/rust-to-npm/README.md

 ## Getting Started

-This project converts your rust project into a npm package that can be installed on all systems by leveraging cargo.
+Convert and deploy a rust application into a npm package that can be installed on all systems by leveraging cargo.

-You need to have a valid `name`, `version` and `description` set in your Cargo.toml and `license` if you want to deploy to crates.io.
+You need to have a valid `license` set if you want to deploy to crates.io (we may auto fill it in the future).

 ## Installation